mullerdavid/ctf_writeups/hcsc22/VM_OFFNS_BonkBox/WRITEUP.md

 With the database config and password from command line, the H2 console can be used to connect to the in-memory database.

-Unfortunatelly, the H2 database is not available remotely.
+Unfortunately, the H2 database is not available remotely.

 ![](screenshots/9.png)

-Fortunatelly, we have code execution already.
+Fortunately, we have code execution already.
 Creating a reverse proxy allows connecting from "localhost".

 ```
 socat TCP-LISTEN:8081,fork TCP:127.0.0.1:8080